abihulick/abihulick.github.io/content/posts/stories-gratitude-practice/index.md

 When it comes to making my gratitude practice into a habit, I’ll be pairing it with an existing habit—my journaling.

-In the words of James Clear, ‘habit stacking’ takes advantage of existing synapses to create a cue for a new habit.^2
+In the words of James Clear[^2], ‘habit stacking’ takes advantage of existing synapses to create a cue for a new habit.

 The formula: After/Before [existing habit], I will [new habit].